keith-merchant-ibm/vpc-on-classic-1/vpc-user-permissions.md

 {{site.data.keyword.vpc_full}} uses role-based access control that enables account administrators to control their users' access to VPC infrastructure service resources.
 To manage access or assign new access for users by using [IAM](/docs/iam?topic=iam-iamoverview) policies, you must be the account owner, administrator on all services in the account, or the assigned administrator for the particular service or service instance.

-This document shows you how the administrator of the account can add additional users to the account and give them the correct permissions to manage [VPC infrastructure service resources](/docs/vpc-on-classic?topic=vpc-on-classic-about-vpc-infrastructure-resources).
+This topic shows you how the administrator of the account can add additional users to the account and give them the correct permissions to manage [VPC infrastructure service resources](/docs/vpc-on-classic?topic=vpc-on-classic-about-vpc-infrastructure-resources).
 It covers two common scenarios for a VPC administrator:

-* **Simple access scenario:** Shows how to assign an access policy to a user, so the user can create and use VPC infrastructure service resources.
+   * **Simple access scenario:** Shows how to assign an access policy to a user so the user can create and use VPC infrastructure service resources.

    * **Team access scenario:** Shows how to set up resource groups and access policies that allow two separate teams to create and use the VPC resources assigned to their team.

 Changes to IAM access policies for VPC infrastructure service resources may take up to 10 minutes to take effect.
 {: note}